MicroEJ/docs/SDKUserGuide/repository.rst

 - Demos (Platforms, Firmware, Virtual Devices, Applications),
 - Incubating Libraries,
-- Former MicroEJ Central Repository versions,
+- Former Central Repository versions,
 - Hardware specific modules.

 Use
 ---

-By default, MicroEJ SDK is configured to connect the developer repository [#warning_require_sdk_5_4]_.
+By default, the SDK is configured to connect the developer repository [#warning_require_sdk_5_4]_.

 You can also manually browse the repository at https://forge.microej.com/artifactory/microej-developer-repository-release/.